AND – It’s the time when many fundraising shops look ahead and create a detailed, annual fundraising plan for the coming year.

 1. Overly optimistic and unrealistic.

-They are so optimistic that they load up their plan with everything they need to do and then they add the stuff they WOULD LIKE to do.
+Some overachieving teams are so ambitious that they overload their plan.
+They add in everything they need to do and then they add the strategies they WOULD LIKE to do.

-I think it’s wonderful to be aggressive, but really now – do you want to commit to strategies that you KNOW are impossible to achieve?
+I think it’s wonderful to be aggressive, but really now – do you want to commit to strategies that are impossible to achieve?

 Be completely realistic about what you and your staff can actually pull off in excellence!